Opinion | Afghans spending their first Christmas in America seek the miracle of kindness

 But most were admitted to the country under so-called humanitarian parole, an emergency designation that entitles them to precious little help beyond the right to live and work here, for just two years.
 And a good number arrived without a single document, having destroyed them for fear they would be a death warrant if discovered by the Taliban.
 Now, lacking any ID, they face a murky path to asylum, let alone permanent legal status.

 Here’s hoping in this season of fellowship that these latest “tempest-tost” — to use the words poet Emma Lazarus appropriated from Shakespeare to inscribe on the Statue of Liberty — find there is room for them in our countrymen’s hearts.
-So far the signs are encouraging.
+So far, the signs are encouraging.
 Resettlement agencies, gutted in the Trump years when refugee admissions were slashed to historic lows, are overwhelmed but staffing up as fast as they can.
 In far-flung places around the nation, there is little political pushback as the evacuees become more numerous and visible.

 One reason is that U.S. veterans, former soldiers and Marines, have their backs.
 Having fought side by side with and depended critically on their Afghan interpreters, fixers and guides, those veterans are going to bat for their former comrades in arms, officials say.
 In Republican communities such as Tulsa, as in Democratic ones like Northern Virginia, some of the arriving evacuees may be nearly penniless, but they are not without allies and advocates.